tobega/tailspin-v0/Notes.md

 - default parameters
 - Asynchronous processes: callbacks, timeouts/deadlines, cancellation
 - How should types (data declarations) migrate between scopes?
 Specifically how to use types from a module?
+- Vector arithmetic!
+Both on arrays and structures!

 #### Confusing
 * It is a bit difficult to create generic code handling untyped numbers.
 Perhaps it should be?